benlawraus/pyDALAnvilWorks/README.rst

 client_code
 ^^^^^^^^^^^
-For client code tests, the ``_anvil_designer.py`` needs to generated in the form directory.
+For client code tests, the ``_anvil_designer.py`` needs to be generated in the form directory.
 Every form needs one.
 ``_anvil_designer`` allows testing on code on the client side (see ``test_ContactForm.py`` for some pytests) and auto-complete on form components.
 To generate these, run::